-Your pet will fly into a major airport while many military bases are in remote locations.
+Your pet will fly into a major airport while many military bases are remote.
 Will you have time to make that round trip?
 Is your pet arriving in a custom or extra-large crate?
 If so, do you have a vehicle to transport both your pet and the crate back to your home?
 (Please note: you may incur a fine for disposal if you can not transport an extra-large crate from the airport.)

 PetRelocation is thankful for the service the men and women of the military provide and is happy to help if we can.
 Do you have a question we didn’t answer above?
 Let us know!
 If you are being stationed overseas and taking your pets, we can help!
 Contact us today to discuss your pet’s move!